-There are lot of products to promote no matter which niche you are in.
-Sites like Cj Affiliate, ClickBank, ShareASale and FlexOffers offer lot of products to promote.
+There are a lot of products to promote no matter which niche you are in.
+Sites like Cj Affiliate, ClickBank, ShareASale, and FlexOffers offer a lot of products to promote.
 You can search for the products, apply for the becoming the affiliate and start promoting the products right away.

 However, it is recommended to offer those products to your users that you have used it and you think your users will love it.
-Just offering something that have high commission will bring result in short run but in longer run you will face trouble earning income from the products that you recommend.
+Just offering something that has high commission will bring result in the short run but in the long run, you will face trouble earning income from the products that you recommend.

 Cons of Using Affiliate Marketing

 1. Not an easy way to make money

 Is it easy to convince someone to buy a product or service?
 Not really.
 Affiliate income looks great but it is actually not easy to earn a commission unless you have an audience that trust and believe in you and the products that you recommend.
 This is the reason why most of the small affiliates close their business within a couple of years after failing to convince someone to buy a product or service they recommend.

 Affiliate income can be huge.
 But the biggest drawback of affiliate income is that merchants can reduce commission at any time and your earnings can be reduced to half or even one fourth.
 Amazon, recently reduced their commission rates on most of the products and affiliates depending on Amazon for their income went for a toss.